spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 Navigation is a hot, and often contested, topic in React Native.
 It's something nearly every app has, multiple solutions exists, and they each have their pros and cons.

-There are great solutions out there ([React Navigation](https://reactnavigation.org/) and [React Native Navigation](https://wix.github.io/react-native-navigation/) are my top choices for a "real" app) but I think building a navigator is a _great_ exercise.
+There are great solutions out there ([React Navigation](https://reactnavigation.org/) and [React Native Navigation](https://wix.github.io/react-native-navigation/) are my top choices) but I think building a navigator is a _great_ exercise to further your understanding of React Native.
 It forces you to design an API, work with animations, handle gestures, and more.

 So that's what we'll do today.
 We'll build a _basic_ JavaScript navigator for React Native.